 Here are seven ways to improve your onboarding process for employee success.

-Setting up the new employee’s computer, email and phone numbers ahead of time, and providing any necessary office supplies, can help a new colleague feel valued from day one.
+Setting up the employee’s computer, email and phone ahead of time, and providing any necessary office supplies, can help a new colleague feel valued from day one and allows them..
 This gives the new employee the tools to perform at their best.

+Do your best to help new hires foster meaningful connections with their coworkers.
 Schedule some time for the new employee to meet with key people and departments on their first day.
 Although they may not remember everyone’s name, this will give them a good overview of where to go to get what they need.
 These introductions will also help them understand how your company works and how their role plays in the overall picture.

-This step is the most important and often the most overlooked by employers.
-Commit to your 30, 60 and 90-day check-ins with the new employee.
-Even if the employee is doing well and you feel like they don’t need an evaluation, meet with them.
-This is your opportunity to learn more about your company’s onboarding process from the employee perspective.
+This step in the onboarding process is the most important and often the most overlooked — follow -up meetings.
+Commit to 30-, 60- and 90-day check-ins with the new employee, even if the employee is doing well and you feel like they don’t need an evaluation.
+This is your opportunity to learn more about your company’s new hire onboarding process from the employee perspective.
+It also provides an opportunity to see how they’re doing; answer any questions they may have and make sure they’re on the right path in their new role.
 Find out what they liked and didn’t like about your process and make changes as you see fit.

+This communication is for informational purposes only; it is not legal, tax or accounting advice; and is not an offer to sell, buy or procure insurance.
 This post may contain hyperlinks to websites operated by parties other than TriNet.
 Such hyperlinks are provided for reference only.
 TriNet does not control such web sites and is not responsible for their content.
 Inclusion of such hyperlinks on TriNet.com does not necessarily imply any endorsement of the material on such websites or association with their operators.